encode/django-rest-framework/docs/tutorial/3-class-based-views.md

 The create/retrieve/update/delete operations that we've been using so far are going to be pretty similar for any model-backed API views we create.
 Those bits of common behaviour are implemented in REST framework's mixin classes.

-Let's take a look at how we can compose our `views.py` by using the mixin classes.
+Let's take a look at how we can compose the views by using the mixin classes.
+Here's our `views.py` module again.

     from snippets.models import Snippet
     from snippets.serializers import SnippetSerializer